Buying life insurance

 Some types of life insurance are investments and can be cashed in early.
 But the cash-in value may be low, especially in the early years of a policy (see our information about managing savings and investments).

 An alternative to cashing in an endowment policy is to sell it through a specialist firm to someone else in return for cash immediately.
 The buyer takes over paying the premiums and receives the eventual payout from the policy.
-For tips about these options, contact a financial advisor on 0808 808 00 00.
+For tips about these options, contact a financial guide on 0808 808 00 00.

 Some life insurance policies include an extra benefit called ‘terminal illness benefit’.
 This means the insurer will pay out the full amount of the insurance cover immediately if you’re expected to live for less than 12 months.
 You keep the payout even if you live for longer.
 The money can be used for any purpose.
 You can check the life insurance policy to see whether terminal illness benefit is included.

 Bear in mind that if you draw cash from a life insurance policy during your lifetime, it won’t pay out to your beneficiaries if you die.
 You may want to take into account how they would manage financially before making a decision.